 Since 2004, the World Anti-Doping Agency's (WADA) definition in the World Anti-Doping Code has been accepted as the international standard.

-Athletes who consume banned stimulants are at severe risk of risking their emotional, mental and physical health with long-lasting damage.
+Athletes who consume banned stimulants are risking their emotional, mental and physical health with long-lasting damage.
 Several doping substances not only negatively impact the physicality of the athlete, but can also impair the mental state of the player – with side-effects including anxiety, hallucinations and psychosis.

 Many athletes will feel under considerable pressure to constantly perform at the highest levels – both by themselves and their peers – and, as shown by cases across sports, some will be tempted to resort to doping to enhance their chances of winning.
 Young athletes at the start of their career are especially prone to this pressure.

-Athletes who have suffered substantial injuries will be tempted to take to doping in the hopes of accelerating their healing process to ensure that their time spent on the sidelines is minimised as much as possible.
+Athletes who have suffered substantial injuries will be tempted to dope in the hopes of accelerating their healing process.
 Doping testing out of competition - when an athlete is injured and not training - is a challenge for some sports.

 What are FIFA's rules on doping in football?